 Action Research Distance Learning (ARDL) II: Industry-Focused Standards and Communities of Practice

 This multi-year collaboration will support adult educators in Washington, D.C. to pilot hyflex courses for Integrated Education and Training (IET) programs.
 It brings together expertise from the University of D.C.'s Adult Education Program, D.C.
 Office of the State Superintendent (OSSE) Adult and Family Education unit, World Education, and Mustard Seed Training.
 This action research project will build on previous Mini-PD Institutes and the 1st stage of Action Research Distance Learning, which piloted distance learning starting in 2019.

 In Spring 2024, Meagen Farrell will lead industry-focused groups of adult educators and administrators to implement industry standards in their hyflex lesson plans.
-The next phase will involve editing and organizing selected lesson plans into a regional repository, searchable by standards.
+The next phase will involve editing and organizing selected lesson plans into a regional repository.

 - Editorial services for collections of authentic educational materials such as The Literacy Cooperative of Greater Cleveland's Contextualized Curriculum.

 - Facilitating professional development including workshops, online courses, and distributed communities of practice.

 - Designing processes to integrate technology and reflect on data to continuously improve performance.

 Meagen Farrell started her career serving as an AmeriCorps member and HM Volunteer at a homeless shelter and drop-in center in Cleveland, Ohio.
 As an adult literacy tutor, she learned about the impact of adult education to create opportunities for people in the transition to stable housing.
 This has led to a career of teaching adults and families for a more just and loving society.